Prajwals-UnrealPortfolio/PingPong/README.md

 Once project files are loaded, press the Play button in the Unreal Engine editor to start the game.

 Playing the Game
-Use the Up and Down arrow keys for Player 1 paddle control.
+Use the W and S arrow keys for Player 1 paddle control.

 Contributing
 Contributions are welcome!
 Here's how you can help: